fe-lixe/meaningful-participation/RECOGNISING-WHAT-MATTERS-v0.1.md

 ## Get Involved

-Organisations interested in applying MPRA and MPP are encouraged to begin by exploring how Meaningful Participation is currently recognised within their own ecosystems.
-Modern AI tools can be valuable in identifying opportunities, designing Participation Records and developing candidate interpretation and incentive models tailored to specific organisational contexts.
+Organisations interested in MPRA and MPP can begin by examining how Meaningful Participation is currently recognised within their own ecosystems: what participation advances their objectives, what currently goes unrecognised, and how different forms of recognition or incentive might change participant behaviour.

-MPRA and MPP are intended to evolve through practical implementation across diverse ecosystems.
-We welcome feedback on the architecture, protocol, examples and reference implementations, as well as discussion of new use cases and ecosystem-specific requirements.

-The protocol specification, schemas and examples are published as open resources to encourage experimentation, implementation and community participation.
+The architecture, protocol specification, schemas and examples are published openly for critique, experimentation, adaptation and implementation.
+Comments, counterexamples, relevant research, implementation experience and proposed improvements are welcome.

-This white paper is published as a working document to encourage discussion and development of the ideas presented here.
-Comments, critiques, examples and proposed changes are welcome.
-Please use GitHub Issues for discussion and Pull Requests for proposed amendments.

-The author welcomes discussion with organisations, communities and practitioners interested in applying MPRA and MPP, exploring ecosystem-specific implementations, or contributing to the protocol’s further development.

 ## Appendices